 - If your friends want you to hang out, but you’ve got homework or a test, hang out another day.

-- If you are working too many hours, evaluate your need to work or consider reduced course loads and/or additional financial aid options.
+- If you are working too many hours, evaluate your need to work or consider reduced course loads and/or additional financial aid options (loans, etc).

-- If you are involved in too many organizations (including enterprise) or a leadership position that takes away time and hurts your grades; cut back, limit your hours, or postpone participation.
-You have your entire future to pursue your non-academic interests.
+- If you are involved in too many organizations (including enterprise) or a leadership position that takes away time and hurts your grades; cut involvement back, limit your hours, or postpone participation.

 - Are your expectations of the time commitments you expect from yourself realistic – especially also considering instructors’ expectations of you?